xISSAx/Alpha-Co-Vision/README.md

 Alpha-Co-Vision is the first step in a series of upcoming projects focused on real-time generations to ultimately create a Pet-Toy-Robot capable of understanding its environment to better interact with humans.

-The main goal of this project was to efficiently run a VideoFrames-To-Text MultiModal-esk capable of understanding the world while combining it with the power of cutting-edge Large-Language-Models to better interact with the natural environment running real-time **In half-precision (`float16`)** on MacBook M1 to gain maximum performance.
+The main goal of this project was to efficiently run a VideoFrames-To-Text MultiModal-esk capable of understanding the world while combining it with the power of cutting-edge Large-Language-Models to better interact with the natural environment running BLIP in **half-precision (`float16`)** on MacBook M1 to gain maximum performance.

 The project is currently under development and will improve over time with more support for other Chat models, such as GPT-4 and GPT-3.5 Turbo and locally running LLMs like LlaMa and Alpaca.

-This was hacked in a couple of nights and maybe optimized poorly.
+This was hacked in a couple of nights and maybe optimized incorrectly/poorly.
 Moreover, this project is for educational purposes only.
-Future versions, with the community's help, will include ‘Cuda ‘ support, voice support, GPT-3.5 and GPT-4 for extended generations with Chat Support, and much more.
+Future updates, with the with growing community support, will include ‘Cuda ‘ support, voice support, GPT-3.5 and GPT-4 for extended generations with Chat Support, and much more.

 ## Requirements